 Why Is It Still Worth Doing Even If the Impact Is Limited?

-• Bring anonymous networks into public discussion, instead of keeping them as underground technologies
+- Bring anonymous networks into public discussion, moving them out of underground territory and into open conversation